ApprenticeAI/frapy/docs/topics/signals.rst

 .. signal:: engine_stopped
 .. function:: engine_stopped()

-    Sent when the Scrapy engine is stopped (for example, when a crawling process has finished).
+    Sent when the Frapy engine is stopped (for example, when a crawling process has finished).

     This signal supports returning deferreds from its handlers.